West's targeted Russian sanctions ensnare investors

 Another potential problem is that, depending on how the rules are interpreted, any dividend received from a firm controlled or majority owned by someone on the list could be seen as a payment from that person, which would be a violation of the sanctions.

-Company reports show Elektrobudowa took a dividend worth 1.377 million zlotys ($455,700) from Vector's 2012 profits.
+Company reports show Elektrobudowa took a dividend worth 1.377 million zlotys (274,683 pounds) from Vector's 2012 profits.
 The Polish firm's chief financial officer, Adam Swigulski, told Reuters it also expected a dividend from Vector's 2013 profits.

 Asked about the impact of the sanctions on any transactions involving Elektrobudowa and Vector, Faltynowicz, the Elektrobudowa CEO, said: "It is far too early for such consultations or analysis of the problem."